BondoS/debounce-throttle/README.md

-## Question: Explain and implement a debounce and throttle functions that accepts a callback function as a parameter.
+## Question: Explain and implement a debounce and throttle functions.

 ### What is debounce? 🍰